pasindu-gamarachchi/DineSafe_Infraction_Predictor/README.md

 Interestingly, this model performs better than the best Random Forest model, with 44 less false positives and 11 less false negatives.

+## Violation Prediction

+Three algorithms were optimized to predict the severity of a given inspection.
+Firstly, a KNN model was optimized, to obtain a baseline of the results, then Random Forest and XGBoost models were optimized.

+### KNN Model Optimization

+A KNN model was optimized to obtain a baseline of the results.
+KNN models are distance-based models and do not perform well when dealing with categorical data, as it is difficult to assign distance to nominal categorical data.
+Similar to the previous models, a grid search was done to optimize the hyper-parameters.
+The following provide details about the grid search:

+* The training data was optimized on the number of neighbors.
+* A five-fold cross validation was performed.
+* The performance metric was accuracy.

+The results of the hyper-parameter optimization are shown below, with the best parameters being a model with 150 neighbors, achieving a cross validation score of 0.475.